GDPR resource hub for governors and trustees

 Actions your board needs to take

-Here are the actions your board needs to take to get your school ready for these reforms.
+Here are the actions your board needs to take.

 - Approve your data protection policy and privacy notices: models

 Use our GDPR-compliant model data protection policy and privacy notices, approved by Forbes Solicitors, to help you benchmark and review your school's policy.

 Using a school email address will help you to meet the GDPR requirement to prevent a data breach and respond to subject access requests quickly.

 - Appointing a DPO: should governors and trustees take on the role?

 Some schools have appointed governors or clerks for this role.
 We look at why you may not be best-placed to be DPO.

 Your entire board needs to understand these changes